-Ab-initio methods are characterized by the introduction of an arbitrary basis set for expanding the molecular orbitals and then the explicit calculation of all required integrals involving this basis set .
+Ab-initio methods are characterized by the introduction of an arbitrary basis set to expand the molecular orbitals and then perform the explicit calculation of all integrals involved in this basis set .

 Ab-initio calculations can be performed at the Hartree-Fock self-consistent field level of approximation.
 The post Hartree-Fock level includes the effects of correlation, which are not included at the Hartree-Fock level of approximation of a non-relativistic solution to the Schrödinger equation.